DjangoGirls/tutorial/en/django_forms/README.md

 Let's see if all this works on PythonAnywhere.
 Time for another deploy!

-* First, commit your new code, and push it up to Github:
+* First, commit your new code, and push it up to GitHub:

 {% filename %}command-line{% endfilename %}
 ```
 $ git status
-$ git add --all .
+$ git add .
 $ git status
 $ git commit -m "Added views to create/edit blog post inside the site."
 $ git push